oz-tal/name-that-color-and-hue-i18n/README.md

 ntc-hi-js is a complete overhaul of [Chirag Mehta](http://chir.ag/about) and [Colblindor](https://www.color-blindness.com/color-name-hue/) work.

-ntc-hi-js leverage the powerful [chroma.js](https://gka.github.io/chroma.js/) library to support a wider range of formats and offer a more accurate matching.
+ntc-hi-js leverage the powerful [chroma.js](https://gka.github.io/chroma.js/) library to support a wider range of formats and offer more accurate matching.

 ## Installation